 These two styles of moral reason invite two comments.
 First, the relation between them – like that between belief and practice models of religion – is better understood as one of emphasis not isolation.
 Few, if any, moral philosophers would deny roles for argumentation, exemplarity, intuition, conviction and other aspects of moral experience and agency.
 Kant is celebrated for his emphasis on the priority of rational deliberation, in ways that minimise or restrain the role of affect, subjective experience, and exemplarity, but he stills recognises legitimate roles for these, albeit in appropriately moderated ways.
 Likewise, exemplarists make a place for inferentialist argumentation, even if they make it sequentially and conceptually secondary to encounters with exemplars.
 After all, even intense scrutiny of the conduct exemplars often leaves uncertainties, that it is a job of argumentation to resolve.

 A second comment on inferentialist and exemplarist styles of moral reason is that the former is, arguably, much more dominant in the moral philosophy of late modernity.
 It is possible for both styles to be present but for one to predominate, even to the point that the status of one style as a style – one among others – can be lost.
 Moral philosophers still make generous use of examples, of course, but the pre-eminently exemplarist idea that they ought to be, themselves, moral exemplars nowadays seems quaint.
 But the entrenchment of more exclusively inferentialist styles of moral reason has had several invidious effects.
 For a start, moral rationality has come to be defined as a relation between the premises and conclusions of arguments, rather than the coherence of a person’s convictions and conduct.
-What matters is the quality of a person’s arguments, not of their life and conduct.
+What matters is the quality of a person’s arguments, not of their life.
 Next, the focus on rational inference has led to a derogation of aspects of life judged to interfere with the exercise of reason.
-Indeed, the methods of late modern moral philosophy – such as the ‘veil of ignorance’ or universalizability test – are intended to weed out feeling, emotion, anecdote, example, and subjective experience.
+Indeed, the methods of late modern moral philosophy – such as Rawls’ ‘veil of ignorance’ or Kant’s universalizability test – are explicitly intended to weed out feeling, emotion, anecdote, example, and subjective experience.

 A final effect of the entrenchment of inferentialism is an increasingly narrow focus on argumentation for or against particular claims, actions, and theories can and has led to an atrophy of reflection on ‘the good life’, on which ancient ethical and spiritual traditions tended to focus.
 That such a narrowing focus occurred is proven by the emergence, over the last fifty years, of counterbalancing movements that aimed to restore aspects of moral life that were being occluded by a hardening inferentialism.
-Think of the vigorous defences of the place of love, emotion and narrative in moral theory – not to mention our moral life – by Martha Nussbaum, Alice Crary, and champions of virtue ethics such as Julia Annas, among many others.
+Think of the vigorous defences of the place of love, emotion and narrative in moral theory – not to mention our moral life – by Martha Nussbaum, Alice Crary, and champions of virtue ethics, such as Julia Annas, among many others.

 A theme of those affirmations is that much modern moral writing tends toward a central set of implicit literary norms.
 As befits rational argument, the style of morally serious literature should be cool and dispassionate – ‘objective’, even ‘scientific’.
-The content should be premises, definitions, and replies to critics, while the focus of that literature should be on arguing for or against actions or theories.
+The content should be premises, definitions, and replies to critics, focussed on arguing for or against actions or theories.
 It should be obvious that inferentialism is a poor fit for the spiritual narratives that feature exemplars.
 The Gospels and Hadith and those Buddhist and Daoist texts lack the philosophical and literary content and tone of inferentialist moral reason.